I’m Ruben Perczek—Father, husband, former professional athlete, and Transformation psychologist.

 Let me explain.

-I grew up in an authoritative family environment, so naturally I stayed quiet and had constant negative thoughts.
+I grew up in an authoritative family environment, so naturally I stayed quiet and had constant pent up frustration.
 Sports was my outlet; the only time I felt like me.

 It didn’t last, however, and shortly after becoming a pro athlete, despite my great contracts, I sabotaged my sports career at the age of 21.
 The people who had expectations of me reaching the top of my sport were shocked—they had no idea what I was going through internally.

 Losing that part of my life left me feeling lost and depressed.
-I kept digging deeper into understanding my identity and realized that society tends to believe their results are what gives them their identity.
+I kept digging deeper into understanding my identity and realized that society tends to believe their results are what gives them their identity, their self-worth.

 But I found out this isn’t true at all, and that was the greatest gift from my experience.